-At this time, the County does not plan to secure resources to address the needs of the following commitments
+At this time, the County does not plan to secure resources to address the needs of the following commitments:

-- Youth with acute psychiatric symptoms and mental health needs as committed youth would not benefit from the YDF programming due to specific treatment needs in these areas. - In December 2022, Sacramento County received their first female VOYA commitment.
+- Youth with acute psychiatric symptoms and mental health needs as committed youth would not benefit from the YDF programming due to specific treatment needs in these areas. - Females: A review of prior female DJJ commitment trends does not support the creation of genderspecific programming in Sacramento County.
+Current local statistics indicate a female has not been committed to DJJ in over six years.
+Were this trend to change, any female DJJ commitment would be housed with the rest of the female general population within YDF.
+The general population of females typically presents as much younger, less sophisticated and could be manipulated by the older female(s).
+The DJJ female(s) would require access to the same programs as the male population and would need to be included into the programs with the males or a separate program would be required for a small female population. - o In December 2022, Sacramento County received their first female VOYA commitment.
 As of March 2023, there are now two (2) female youth in the VOYA program.
 These youth are currently housed with the female general population unit.